 02 Sep Saving Lives through Exports

-At the beginning of the year when international borders closed in response to the COVID-19 pandemic, Blessings International immediately considered how people in developing nations would be affected.
+At the beginning of 2020 when international borders closed in response to the COVID-19 pandemic, Blessings International immediately considered how people in developing nations would be affected.
 We recognized that, with teams unable to travel into countries for medical mission trips, an infinite number of communities which rely on outside medical assistance would be left to find other means of sourcing medical help or, otherwise, do without.

 The greatest concern was that “doing without” could mean death for many people—people like 21-year-old Matthieu from Togo, who had leprosy, causing two severe lesions in his feet.
 Having lost his sister a year before to leprosy, Matthieu was well aware of how his condition was deteriorating.
 Without antibiotics, he knew he could lose one or both legs, or even his life.
 But Togo, like many countries weathering COVID-19 in isolation, was—and still is—experiencing medical shortages, and Matthieu’s chances of adequate aid was limited.